W3ndige/rootnetsec.github.io/projects.md

 ### [Network Scanners](https://github.com/W3ndige/poor-network-scanner)
 #### Technology: Python
 Series of tools made to scan the network for other machines, check for open ports and grab their banners.
-In addition *webmap.py* allows to scan web application ang grab it's security headers.
+In addition *webmap.py* allows to scan web application and grab it's security headers.

 ### [Root Network Security](https://github.com/W3ndige/w3ndige.github.io)